Related Expertise

 For example, the building rules where you purchased your condominium prevent you from keeping a pet in your condominium.
 You recently bought a canary and you want to keep it.
 It will be necessary to study the building rules to determine if you are allowed to keep the animal and perhaps begin negotiations with the syndicate of co-owners to change the rules.

-You inherited the dairy farm of your grandparents along with your brother and sister.
+Co-ownership disputes can also arise in different contexts, such as in the case of an inherited family business: You inherited the dairy farm of your grandparents along with your brother and sister.
 You were satisfied with your condition of co-owner until your brother decided to sell his part to get funds.
 You do not have the money needed to buy out your brother, but you know that the company will fall apart if it is sold to a third party, a result that you want to avoid at all costs.
-The law provides that a delay could be granted before the parittion (839 C.C.Q).
+The law provides that a delay could be granted before the partition (839 C.C.Q.).

 In short, various types of co-ownership exist and they are governed by law, but often also by agreements between the co-owners which must be studied carefully to understand the situation and take the appropriate actions.